-With its second Undergraduate Research Symposium, Maryville College again joins other college and university members of the Council on Undergraduate Research this month in promoting the importance of “high-quality undergraduate student-faculty collaborative research and scholarship.”
+With its fourth Undergraduate Research Symposium, Maryville College again joins other college and university members of the Council on Undergraduate Research this month in promoting the importance of “high-quality undergraduate student-faculty collaborative research and scholarship.”

-At 3 p.m., oral presentations will begin in three locations of the Clayton Center.
-Students of the Math and Computer Science, Natural Sciences and Social Sciences divisions will present their research in the Lambert Recital Hall.
-Presentations by students of the Fine Arts, Humanities and Languages and Literature divisions will take place in the Harry H. Harter Choral Rehearsal Room.
-Students representing the Education and Behavioral Sciences divisions will present in the Fulmer Family Room.
+The symposium, which is open to the public and free to attend, gets underway at 1:30 p.m. with oral presentations beginning in three locations of the Clayton Center for the Arts.
+Students of the Behavioral Sciences, Math and Computer Science and Natural Sciences Divisions will present their research in the Harold and Jean Lambert Recital Hall.
+Presentations by students of the Languages and Literature Division will take place in the Harry H. Harter Choral Rehearsal Room.
+Students representing the Education and Social Sciences Divisions will present in the Fulmer Family Room.

-In all, 14 students will give oral presentations.
+In all, 11 students will give oral presentations.

 Undergraduate research has been a distinctive feature of the MC curriculum since 1947, when a two-semester, faculty-guided independent study was made a graduation requirement of all students.
 Although the name for it has changed over the years — Special Studies, Independent Study, Senior Thesis, Senior Study — the required project has remained a common, shared experience binding alumni whose graduations span almost 70 years.

 According to the College’s current catalog, “the Senior Study requirement allows the student to exercise bold initiative and design, plan and complete a substantial piece of work, while gaining the confidence and pride that comes from accomplishment.”
 In a recent survey of Maryville College’s young alumni, more than 82 percent reported that completing independent research at MC was a “very important” or “important” factor in their career success.

 Below is a listing of all student participants and titles of their presentations.